 Justification and Feasibility.
 Our approach requires that we be able to reliably measure immediate reward bias, particularly in the context of fMRI.
 Second, it requires that we are able to adequately collect and analyze fMRI data.
 The following preliminary data support the feasibility of the proposed approach.
-First, the Sponsor has developed an fMRI compatible Now/Later task that reliably detects differences in the decision-making of adults with versus without a history of alcoholism (Mitchell et al., 2005; Boettiger et al., 2007; Mitchell et al., 2007).
+First, the Sponsor has developed an fMRI compatible Now/Later task that reliably detects differences in the decisionmaking of adults with versus without a history of alcoholism (Mitchell et al., 2005; Boettiger et al., 2007; Mitchell et al., 2007).
 A previous fMRI study of this task found that that activity in the OFC during decision-making is negatively correlated with the tendency to choose Now over Later (i.e. with "immediate reward bias") (Boettiger et al., 2007).
 This task was also used successfully by the Sponsor in a second fMRI study (Boettiger et al., 2009).
 Thus, our proposed use of this task during fMRI is feasible.
-Second, in a preliminary behavioral study, we tested 111 subjects (n=66 late adolescents and n=45 adults) with this task and, taking immediate reward bias (ICR) as the dependent measure, we performed a factorial ANOVA with factors of age group, gender, and alcohol use (since this can influence ICR (Mitchell et al., 2005; Boettiger et al., 2007; Mitchell et al., 2007)).
-We found significant main effects of gender ( $F{(1,103)}$ =4.35, p=0.040) and age ( $F{(1,103)}$ =4.10, p=0.046) on ICR, with males choosing more impulsively than females.
-Fig. 1 (right) displays the finding that late adolescents choose immediate rewards significantly more often than do adults.
-These effects were not explained by SES differences between groups.
-We suspect that these results reflect immaturity of frontal circuits in late adolescents (Paus et al., 2001; Gogtay et al., 2004; Sowell et al., 2004; Yurgelun-Todd, 2007; Giedd, 2008; Shaw et al., 2008) and expect to find differences in frontal activity underlying Now/Later decisionmaking that correlate with these behavioral differences.
+Second, in a preliminary behavioral study, we tested the Now/Later decision-making of 80 subjects (n=46 late adolescents (mean age: 20.3±1.5) and n=22 adults (mean age: 31.6±4.3) with no substance abuse history, no DSM-IV alcohol dependence symptoms, and low to moderate levels of alcohol consumption (AUDIT consumption score < 6).
+Using immediate reward bias (ICR; see below) as the dependent measure and including gender and socioeconomic status as covariates, we found a significant effect of age on ICR (F (1, 60)=4.05,p<0.05; Fig. 1, right), with late adolescents choosing immediate rewards significantly more often than do adults.
+We hypothesize that these results reflect immaturity of frontal circuits in late adolescents (Paus et al., 2001; Gogtay et al., 2004; Sowell et al., 2004; Yurgelun-

+Todd, 2007; Giedd, 2008; Shaw et al., 2008) and expect to find differences in frontal activity underlying Now/Later decision-making that correlate with these behavioral differences.
 Beyond motivating the proposed studies, our preliminary data demonstrate our ability to recruit participants in the proposed age ranges.